harpriyabagri/Hangman/README.md

 # Hangman
-This was my first expeimentation with ASKII art and lists
+This was my first experimentation with ASKII art and lists.
+I used many defined python functions to make this game run efficiently.
+This was coded and debugged myself.